Sudha Chandran: Early and personal life

-Sudha Chandran was born in Mumbai.
+Sudha Chandran was born on 21st September 1965 in Mumbai.
 She had stated in an interview of Nettavu, that she was born and raised in Mumbai, but her family originates from Vayalur, Tiruchirappalli, Tamil Nadu.
 Her father K.D.
 Chandran, worked at USIS and was a former actor.
 Sudha Chandran earned her B.A. from Mithibai College, Mumbai and subsequently an M.A. in economics.